 In the meantime, Devon County Council will continue to work to the current Codes of Practice until the government confirms when the changes will come into force.

 What is the approved mental capacity professional (AMCP) role?

-In some cases where a person is objecting to their support arrangements or they are residing in a private hospital then a referral to an AMCP must be made to determine, based on the evidence provided whether the authorisation conditions are met.
+In some cases where a person is objecting to their support arrangements or they are residing in a private hospital then a referral to an AMCP must be made to determine, based on the evidence provided, whether the LPS authorisation conditions are met.

-What are the assessments needed to authorise a deprivation of liberty under the LPS?
+What assessments are needed to authorise a deprivation of liberty under the LPS?

 In what settings do the LPS apply?

-The LPS will apply to individuals residing in hospitals, care homes and domestic settings who need to be deprived of their liberty in order to provide their care and support.
-Domestic settings include:
+The LPS will apply to individuals who need to be deprived of their liberty in order to provide their care and support in any setting.
+This includes:

 - the person’s own home and family home

 - care homes

 This change ensures that all individuals who need to be deprived of their liberty will be protected under the LPS, regardless of where they reside, without the need to go to court.